-We have tried to show, right from the start, that coins had both an economic function and the intention to circulate the will of the issuing authority.
-The economic perspective has prevailed over the centuries since coins, from the beginning, served primarily this purpose.
-As for the perspective of propaganda, we must pay attention to the dangers of anachronism.
-From this perspective, it must be understood that currency has always been an effective instrument of political instrumentalization.
-For that matter, we have seen that coins perpetuate memories, intended memories, memories of a particular period, and memories of the period in which it was produced.
-This process of integration of several periods, several memories, from the same starting point is what we call the term allelopoiesis.
+We have tried to show, right from the start, that coins had both an economic function and the intention to 218 circulate the will of the issuing authority.
+The economic perspective has prevailed over the centuries since coins, 219 from the beginning, served primarily this purpose.
+As for the perspective of propaganda, we must pay attention 220 221 to the dangers of anachronism.
+From this perspective, it must be understood that currency has always been 222 an effective instrument of political instrumentalization.
+For that matter, we have seen that coins perpetuate 223 memories, intended memories, memories of a particular period, and memories of the period in which it was 224 produced.
+This process of integration of several periods, several memories, from the same starting point is what 225 we call the term allelopoiesis.
 This term derives from the Greek allelon (reciprocal) and poiesis (make/create).
-This indicates that, at each moment we create an interpretation for a given circumstance, it is no longer what it used to be, because we establish a new way of seeing that transforms and creates new modulations for the various ways of perceiving that same phenomenon (Faversani, 2013, p.
+226 This indicates that, at each moment we create an interpretation for a given circumstance, it is no longer what it used to be, because we establish a new way of seeing that transforms and creates new modulations for the 227 various ways of perceiving that same phenomenon ??Faversani, 2013, p.
 149).
-Likewise, this moment creates and recreates different moments from a common matrix.
+Likewise, this moment creates 228

+229 and recreates different moments from a common matrix.

-We have discussed the initial contact between the Portuguese and indigenous people and, in this context, we presented the O Português (The Portuguese) coin, an important coin produced by D. Manuel, the Fortunate, which was among the most significant in the late 15th and early 16th centuries - for its intrinsic value and representativeness.
+We have discussed the initial contact between the Portuguese and indigenous people and, in this Manuel, the Fortunate, which was among the most significant in the late 15th and early 16th centuries -for its intrinsic value and representativeness.
 We also have seen that at the beginning of colonization the Hispano-American reales were chosen by the king of Portugal to be the official currency of Brazil.
 These coins were allowed to circulate in Brazil after receiving stamps on both sides.

-We have observed that even after the introduction of currency made of metal, products and other objects such as shells, tobacco, sugar, or cotton circulated as money in Brazil.
-The circulation of these and so many other products reveals that the spheres of society were encrusted..

-We have presented the Vicentina series, coins commemorating the fourth centenary of the Discovery of Brazil.
-These coins are a good example of the application of the term allelopoiesis, as they reveal a double aspect: they honor figures from the beginning of Brazilian colonization such as João Ramalho and Cacique Tibiriçá, and at the same time show how the Brazilian government in the 30s of the 20th century gained from the propagation and recall of these figures and events.
+We have observed that even after the introduction of currency made of metal, products and other objects such 235 as shells, tobacco, sugar, or cotton circulated as money in Brazil.
+The circulation of these and so many other 236 products reveals that the spheres of society were encrusted.
+17 Finally, we have approached the Dutch presence 237 in Brazil.
+The various armed conflicts with Portugal did not prevent the Dutch from imposing their cultural, 238 political, and economic impose on the areas they dominated.
+Pernambuco, the province with the greatest Dutch 239 presence, had an unprecedented strength.
+The arrival of the Dutch ruler Johan Maurits of Nassau-Siegen (1604-240 1679) to Brazil completely transformed these domains.
+Dutch Brazil was rich, both materially and culturally.
+241 The presence of the Dutch in Northeast Brazil lasted little more than twenty years, but .
+We have presented the 242 Vicentina series, coins commemorating the fourth centenary of the Discovery of Brazil.
+These coins are a good 243 example of the application of the term allelopoiesis, as they reveal a double aspect: they honor figures from the 244 beginning of Brazilian colonization such as João Ramalho and Cacique Tibiriçá, and at the same time show how 245 246 the Brazilian government in the 30s of the 20th century gained from the propagation and recall of these figures 247 and events.